pernalin/pernalin.github.io/_posts/2015-04-12-laravel-on-hostgator.md

 username@domain [~]# php composer.phar create-project laravel/laravel --prefer-dist
 {% endhighlight %}

-If Composer is able to find the particular version you wish to install you will begin to see the installation start.
+If Composer is able to find the requested version, it will begin the install.
 {% highlight console %}
 Installing laravel/laravel (v4.2.0)
   - Installing laravel/laravel (v4.2.0)